 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-PBOT is planning to construct a new pedestrian/bicycle bridge over Interstate 84 and the Union Pacific Railroad to better connect the rapidly growing Lloyd and Central Eastside Industrial districts.
+PBOT will be starting construction of a new pedestrian/bicycle bridge over Interstate 84 and the Union Pacific Railroad to better connect the rapidly growing Lloyd and Central Eastside Industrial districts.
 The bridge, called for in the Central City 2035 Plan as part of a larger “Green Loop,” will provide a safer, more convenient connection for people walking and cycling between the two bustling areas.
 The bridge will be located along the NE 7th Avenue alignment to best serve the geographic centers of both districts, link to existing and planned bike routes, and reduce conflicts with truck traffic.
 The nearest existing connections, on NE Grand Avenue and NE 12th Avenue, are substandard for pedestrian/bicycle use and have significant conflicts with freight and automobile traffic.

 December 2017 Open House Update

 Thanks to everyone who attended the December 5 Open House.
 The poster boards can be found under the Presentations and Publications section of this webpage.

 We have spent the last couple weeks reviewing everyone’s feedback and continuing with our internal analysis of alignment options for the future bridge.
 We received overwhelming support for the 7th to 7th alignment at the open house and through additional public outreach.
 The 7th to 7th alignment also scored favorably in our Alignment Criteria Matrix.